323 people are interested

 Before being matched with a learner, volunteers, who must be over 18 years-old, have to:

-Attend a 1-hour orientation and a 3-hour training
+- Attend a 1-hour in-person orientation and a 5-hour in-person training

 *Registration is required

 *For more information on upcoming orientation/training dates and locations, please check out our website: https://sccl.bibliocms.com/reading-program/tutor-orientation-and-tutor-training-schedule-and-locations/